misAlexis/cpp-docs/docs/standard-library/filesystem-enumerations.md

 |`follow_directory_symlink`|Treat symbolic links to directories as actual directories.|

 ##  <a name="file_type"></a>  file_type
 An enumeration for file types.
-The supported values are regular, and directory, not_found and unknown.
+The supported values are regular, directory, not_found, and unknown.

 ### Syntax
 ```cpp